 We have intense debates before we come to a general consensus for our best-of paddle guides.
 Often, the top paddles stand out from the rest, and it's sometimes the case that we all agree quickly on what the best paddle is.

-The Honolulu J2NF is one of those paddles – for all of us, it offers the best all-court performance at the best price to help the largest number of players improve their game.
+The Honolulu J2CR Crystal Blue is one of those paddles – for all of us, it offers the best all-court performance at the best price to help the largest number of players improve their game.

 Picking your perfect paddle depends on how you play, not just your budget or what's trending.
 New players can sometimes make the mistake of buying the latest hot paddle, only to discover that it's not right for them.